2016-2017 Traffic & Parking Regulations

 **There are four distinct residential zones each having its own distinct permit: Tan, Yellow, Orange and Silver.
 Permit holders should ensure they are within their permitted residential zone when parking.

 *** Please view the Parking Maps page for further details.

-Permit holders with deck access must swipe their Action Card in the “A” slot to enter the parking deck.
+Permit holders with deck access must swipe their Action Card in the “A” slot to enter the parking deck at no charge.
 Swiping their Action Card in the “B” slot will result in a $5.00 deduction from the cardholder’s Bama Cash account.
 A one-time $5.00 refund will be issued for mistakenly swiping the wrong slot.
-Individuals may pay $5.00 per day to park in one of the three visitor parking decks on campus: Campus Drive, North ten Hoor and Ferguson.
+Individuals may pay $5.00 per day to park in of the three visitor parking decks on campus: Campus Drive, North ten Hoor and Ferguson.
 Vehicles parked in decks must display either a valid permit for the correct zone or a current day’s parking receipt.
 Individuals who pay using Bama Cash will not receive a receipt when their Action Card is swiped.
 Bama Cash users who receive a citation for improper entry/exit of the parking deck should call 205-348-5471 the following day to request a swipe inquiry.
 The citation will be voided upon verification by Transportation Services staff.
 Individuals must remove their vehicles from the decks by 7:00 a.m. the following day, with the exception of residential students with deck access.
 Vehicles not displaying a current day’s receipt are subject to being cited.
 Vehicles left in parking decks without a valid permit or receipt are subject to impoundment.

 Deck clearance is posted at the entrance to each deck.
 UA is not responsible for damage to vehicles that exceed the clearance restrictions.